rss

 DecentralizedWastewater.org will be launching soon as a new sister program of WaterOperator.org and PrivateWellClass.org.

-Through a partnership of the Illinois State Water Survey and the Rural Community Assistance Partnership, the new website will provide training and technical assistance to wastewater professionals, onsite system owners, and managers of centralized and onsite/decentralized wastewater systems.
+Through a partnership of the Illinois State Water Survey and the Rural Community Assistance Partnership, the new website will provide training and technical assistance resources to wastewater professionals, onsite system owners, and managers of centralized and onsite/decentralized wastewater systems.
 We will host thousands of wastewater training documents, a calendar of training events, a regular webinar series, and more.

 If you are seeking documents and events right away, you can check to see what is currently listed on the WaterOperator.org Documents Library and Event Calendar.
 Existing decentralized wastewater information will continue to be available on WaterOperator.org.